singer-io/getting-started/BEST_PRACTICES.md

 Metadata is the preferred mechanism for associating extra information about nodes in the schema.

 Certain metadata should be written _and_ read by a tap.
 This metadata is known as `discoverable` metadata.
-Other metadata will be written by other systems such as the UI and therefore should only be read by the tap.
+Other metadata will be written by other systems such as a UI and therefore should only be read by the tap.
 This type of metadata is called `non-discoverable` metadata.

-A tap is free to write ANY type of metadata they feel is useful for describing fields in the schema, although several several reserved keywords exist.
+A tap is free to write ANY type of metadata they feel is useful for describing fields in the schema, although several reserved keywords exist.
 A tap that extracts data from a database should use additional metadata to describe the properties of the database.

 |  Keyword                    |  Tap Type  |  Discoverable?      |  Description  |
 | ----------------------------|------------|---------------------|---------------|